 NUCLEAR POWER WELDING

-Simply stated, online remote advanced nuclear power welding consulting and support are your online remote welding engineering department.
-It uses email, phone, fax, video conferencing and an engineer who have a welding engineering degree, a materials engineering degree, and 10 years of nuclear power welding experience, to help you establish and specify advanced nuclear power plant welding requirements, answer technical welding questions, and advise your designers, engineers, procurement, fabrication, quality and inspection personnel on matters of welding for the design, procurement, fabrication, and inspection of advanced nuclear power plant weldments.
+Simply stated, online remote advanced nuclear power plant welding consulting and support are your online remote welding engineering department.
+It uses email, phone, fax, video conferencing and an engineer who have a welding engineering degree, a materials engineering degree, and 10 years of nuclear power plant welding fabrication experience, to help you establish and specify advanced nuclear power plant welding requirements, answer technical welding questions, and advise your designers, engineers, procurement, fabrication, quality and inspection personnel on matters of welding for the design, procurement, fabrication, and inspection of advanced nuclear power plant weldments.
 A weldment is any product, structure, component, part or assembly joined by welding.

 Because of health, safety, and quality concerns, all activities related to the design, procurement, fabrication, welding, testing, and inspection of nuclear power plant components are performed in accordance with the American Society of Mechanical Engineers code (ASME CODE), and the Nuclear Regulatory Commission (NRC) requirements, by following a written quality assurance program, which requires activity documentation and traceability of who did what, when, where, and how.